China's peaceful rise: Sino-American relations

 Australian analyst Alex Joske described the doctrine as disseminated by sustained Ministry of State Security influence operations in the U.S.

 Washington responded by describing China as a "responsible stakeholder" in the international system.
 In a 2005 speech at the National Committee on United States—China Relations, Robert Zoellick, then Deputy Secretary of State, put forward the American response to Zheng's article, which "amounted to an invitation to China to become a privileged member, and shaper, of the international system."

 State Councilor Dai Bingguo argues that China's development is not some trick where it 'hides its brightness and bides its time," or a naïve delusion that forfeits China's advantages.
 "Persisting with taking the path of peaceful development is not the product of a subjective imagination or of some kind of calculations.
 Rather, it is the result of our profound recognition that both the world today and China today have undergone tremendous changes as well as that China's relations with the world today have also undergone great changes; hence it is necessary to make the best of the situation and adapt to the changes."

-Dai rejects arguments that claim China will seek to dominate Asia or to displace the United States as the worlds preeminent power as "pure myths" that contradict China's historical record and its current policies.
+Dai rejects arguments that claim China will seek to dominate East Asia and the Greater Asia-Pacific or to displace the United States as the world's preeminent power as "pure myths" that contradict China's historical record and its current policies.
 He includes a striking invitation for the world to "supervise" China to confirm it would never seek hegemony: "Comrade Deng Xiaoping once stated: If one day China should seek to claim hegemony in the world, then the people of the world should expose, oppose and even fight against it.
 On this point, the international community can supervise us."

-Taiwan

-The Anti-Secession Law has defined the PRC's policy toward Taiwan since 2005.
-It states that Taiwan should be unified with mainland China, preferably by peaceful means, but if Taiwan formally declares independence or refuses to submit, the PRC will use force.

-Peaceful development road
+Government white papers

 The State Council of the People's Republic of China issued a white paper China's Peaceful Development Road in 2005, to define China's peaceful development strategy.
 It has five chapters: